rayyeti/ktrl/README.md

 2. Tap **⚄ ROLL** — the app rolls a die, applies a bonus based on position (models further back get more powerful effects, like Mario Kart), and displays the result with full flavor text and instructions
 3. Read the effect aloud and resolve it on the table

-**Mad Bot Mode** (the HAL eye toggle at the top of the panel) switches to an alternate pool of wilder, unpredictable effects.
-Tiers 1 and 9 (the most dramatic outcomes) are always drawn from the standard table regardless.
+**Mad Bot Mode** (the HAL eye toggle at the top of the panel) switches to an alternate, wider pool of more unpredictable, modestly more unhinged effects brought to you by Claude.

 ---